olliecheng/mathia-rulebook/information/new-role-template.md

 Description of the role goes here.

+If there are no interactions:
+### Interactions
+The <Role> does not have any special interactions.

+If there are interactions:
 {% capture interactions %}

 Mafia A > Vigilante, Vigilante > Mafia A;  <-- SEMICOLON, COMMA SEPARATED